kol chai t'vareich et shimcha Hashem Elokeinu, v'ruach kol basar t'faeir utromeim zichr'cha malkeinu tamid.

 Talmud - Mas.
 Berachot 59b

 FOR THE RAIN etc. Is the benediction for rain ‘Who is good and does good’?
 Has not R. Abbahu said — some say it has been taught in a Baraita: From when do they say the blessing over rain?
 From the time when the bridegroom goes out to meet his bride.16 What blessing do they say?
-R. Judah said: We give thanks to Thee for every drop which Thou hast caused to fall for us; and R. Johanan concluded thus: ‘If our mouths were full of song like the sea . . . . we could not sufficiently give thanks unto Thee, O Hashem our God, etc.’ up to ‘shall prostrate itself before Thee.
-Blessed art Thou, O Hashem, to whom abundant thanksgivings are due’.17 (Is it abundant thanksgivings and not all thanksgivings? — Raba said: Say, ‘the G-d to whom thanksgivings are due’.
+R. Judah said: We give thanks to You for every drop which You have caused to fall for us; and R. Johanan concluded thus: ‘If our mouths were full of song like the sea . . . . we could not sufficiently give thanks unto You, O Hashem our G-d, etc.’ up to ‘shall prostrate itself before You.
+Blessed are You, O Hashem, to whom abundant thanksgivings are due’.17 (Is it abundant thanksgivings and not all thanksgivings? — Raba said: Say, ‘the G-d to whom thanksgivings are due’.
 R. Papa said: Therefore let us say both ‘to whom abundant thanksgivings are due’ and ‘G-d of thanksgivings’.

 16 I.e., when the drops commence to rebound from the earth.